perevalovds/ofxUniversalMedia/README.md

 Addon allows you to work with video using several methods.

 You may declare object of **ofxUniversalMedia** class and instanciate it with one of the following classes:
-* **ofxUniversalMediaImageStandard** - images decoding with FreeImage,
+* **ofxUniversalMediaImage** - images decoding with oF standard method using FreeImage,
 * **ofxUniversalMediaImageTurgoJpeg** - JPEG images decoding with TurboJpeg,
-* **ofxUniversalMediaVideoStandard** - video player using DirectShow in Windows and others - related to oF standard ofVideoPlayer class,
+* **ofxUniversalMediaVideo** - video player using DirectShow in Windows and others - related to oF standard ofVideoPlayer class,
 * **ofxUniversalMediaVideoWMF** - video player using WFM (Windows),
 * **ofxUniversalMediaVideoHAP** - video player using HAP codec.